Who We Are

 1. The club will meet on the first Tuesday of each month from October through June.

-3. Annual dues shall be due June 1 and delinquent after October 1.
-Nonpayment of dues by December 15 automatically forfeits membership in the club.
+2. Annual dues shall be due on June 1 and delinquent after July 1.

-5. Dues shall be $25 in local club dues plus the amount remitted to GFWC Florida for state and international dues.
-As of May 2015 the total amount of annual dues is $50.
-Members joining the club from January through April shall pay pro-rated dues of $5 per month until the new club year begins in June, at which time they will pay the annual fee.
+4. Dues shall include local club dues including the amount remitted to GFWC Florida for state and international dues.
+Members joining the club from January 1 through May 31 shall pay on half of annual club dues until the new club year begins on June 1 at which time they will pay the full annual fee.

-9. All board members must have internet access.
+9. All board members must be internet literate.

 Standing Rules Revised: